sahillangoo/monorepo_template/apps/server/README.md

 ## Development

-The server runs on port 3001 by default, while the client runs on port 3000.
-This setup allows for easy development and testing of the full-stack application.
+The server runs on port 3001 by default, while the client runs on port 4000.
+This setup allows for easy development and testing of the full-stack application without port conflicts.

 ## Next Steps